Bronzed cowbird: Distribution and habitat

+Description

 The male bronzed cowbird is 20 cm long and weighs 68 g, with green-bronze, gloss-black plumage.
 His eyes are red in breeding season and brown otherwise.
 The female is 18.5 cm long and weighs 56 g.
 She is a dull black with a brown underbelly, and has brown eyes.
 Young birds have coloring similar to the females, with the exception of grey feather fringes.

+Ecology

 Like all cowbirds, this bird is an obligate brood parasite; it lays its eggs in the nests of other birds.
 The young cowbird is fed by the host parents at the expense of their own young.
 Hosts include Prevost's ground-sparrows and white-naped brush finches.
 They develop rapidly, leaving the nest after 10–12 days.